ivbor7/practice-git-2/README.md

 # practice-git-2
-Educational repository for the task task-branches
+Educational repository for the task-branches